-Please bear in mind that we receive between 150 - 300 applications a month, but only rehome between 10-15 dogs a month.
+Please bear in mind that we receive between 150 - 300 applications a month and rehome between 10-15 dogs a month.
 With these numbers in mind, we hope you understand that it’s simply not possible to keep up with demand and some people will sadly be disappointed.

 We prefer to adopt within a 60-minute drive of our base in Fleet, Hampshire so we can continue to offer support and guidance if required, after a dog has gone to his/her new home.

-Approximately 70% of the dogs available for adoption are puppies, but we do also rehome older dogs.
+Approximately 75% of the dogs available for adoption are puppies, but we do sometimes rehome older dogs too.

 The majority of the dogs we rescue come from Portugal.

-But be aware that they are in a rural part of the country and the places they visit aren’t as busy as they are here.
-Please note that some of these activities are restricted at present due to COVID (such as cat testing and socialising with children) which may affect the rehoming process until restrictions are lifted.
+Please note: some of these activities are restricted at present due to COVID (such as cat testing and socialising with children) which may affect the rehoming process until restrictions are lifted.

-Please be assured that in line with GDPR, we will not share your information with any third party, and we ask that you email us if you decide that you don’t want any further contact from us.
+Please be assured that, in line with GDPR, we will not share your information with any third party and we ask that you email us if you decide you don’t want further contact from us.

-All of our dogs are rescued from Portugal where they may have been handed in or found as strays, or abandoned.
+Most of our dogs are rescued from Portugal where they may have been handed in, found as strays, abandoned, or born in our private shelters.
 What we know of their backgrounds will vary, but every dog will be assessed so we can match them up with the best family for them, and ensure you are the best match for each other.

-We don’t currently have premises or kennel facilities, so when the dogs arrive they are either placed into foster homes or go straight to their adopters.
+We do not currently have premises or kennel facilities, so when the dogs arrive they are either placed into foster homes or go straight to their adopters.
 If a dog goes into foster, it may be possible to meet them prior to adoption.